bugzilla/limnoria-bugzilla/README.txt

-This plugin supports querying Bugzilla installations, showing details about bugs, and reading bugmails sent from Bugzilla to show updates in an IRC channel.
+This plugin for Limnoria supports querying Bugzilla installations, showing details about bugs, and reading bugmails sent from Bugzilla to show updates in an IRC channel.
 It supports working with multiple Bugzilla installations and can work across many channels and networks.

 The main commands you'll be interested in at first are "Bugzilla add", and then "query" and "bug".
 Then you should set the